Public Safety Officer

 Responsibilities include enforcement of rules and regulations established by the University, providing security and protective services to the campus community patrolling assigned buildings and grounds, and responding to emergencies by assessing the situation and employing tact, diplomacy and individual judgment in order to remedy and/or maintain control.

 The current opening will involve evening and night shift, and weekends with varying hours and days off.
 Public Safety officers are subject to overtime and call-in responsibilities and may be required to continue working beyond a regular shift, on regularly scheduled days off and/or additional hours and special events.
-The starting wage will be $12.10 per hour.
+The starting wage for this position is $13.00 per hour.

 Completed application packets will include: